Asabeneh/30-Days-Of-JavaScript/10_Day_Sets_and_Maps/10_day_Sets_and_Maps.md

 ## Set

-Set is a collection a collection of elements.
+Set is  a collection of elements.
 Set can only contains unique elements.
 Lets see how to create a set

 ### Creating an empty set